 The day aimed to increase the children’s awareness of food production and took them through the journey from ‘plough to plate‘.

-The day was not only about agriculture, but also covered countryside industries, traditions and heritage.
+The day was not only about agriculture, but also covered rural industries, traditions and heritage.

 Over 2,000 school children attended from North Somerset, Bristol and Weston-Super-Mare.